digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 You can sign in with the username or email address used to create your account.

-If you’ve forgotten your password, you can reset it by selecting **I forgot my password** on the sign-in screen, or contact your System Admin for help resetting your password.
+If you’ve forgotten your password, you can reset it by selecting **I forgot my password** on the sign-in screen, or contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) for help resetting your password.

 ![Sign in to Mattermost with your username or email address, or reset your password.](https://docs.mattermost.com/_images/sign-in_with_email.png)